Step 4: Full View

 Should Principal Engineer R independently verify IBM's findings against BWJ's original calculations before disclosing any design error to Developer G, City C, and affected neighbors, or disclose immediately by accepting IBM's report as dispositive without conducting that independent check?

-Accept IBM Findings and Disclose Without Verifying Immediately acknowledge the stormwater design error upon receiving IBM's report, treating IBM's findings as dispositive without checking them against BWJ's original calculations.
+O2 Immediately acknowledge the stormwater design error upon receiving IBM's report, treating IBM's findings as dispositive without checking them against BWJ's original calculations.
 Proceed directly to disclosure to Developer G, City C, and affected neighbors without an independent professional review.

-Defer All Disclosure Pending Causation Resolution Withhold any acknowledgment or communication to City C, Developer G, or affected property owners until both the technical verification and the third-party causation questions are fully resolved.
+O3 Withhold any acknowledgment or communication to City C, Developer G, or affected property owners until both the technical verification and the third-party causation questions are fully resolved.
 Treat the IBM report as inconclusive pending a complete independent analysis of all contributing factors.

 The Post-Error Independent Verification Before Acknowledgment Obligation requires R to independently review IBM's analysis against R's own original calculations before formally acknowledging error, grounding any acknowledgment in R's own professional judgment rather than uncritical acceptance of external findings.
 The Error Acknowledgment Obligation (III.1.a) requires R not to distort or suppress facts once errors are known, and to acknowledge the runoff problem confirmed by both empirical flooding evidence and IBM's modeling.
 The Professional Accountability Obligation (III.8) requires R to accept personal responsibility for the directed stormwater design.
 The Proactive Risk Disclosure Obligation requires R to promptly advise Developer G and City C once the error is confirmed.
 The Public Welfare Paramount Obligation (I.1) requires R to ensure affected third parties are not left without timely information necessary to protect themselves from ongoing harm.
-The Causation Complexity Disclosure Obligation requires R to ensure the multi-causal nature of the flooding — including third-party contributing factors — is accurately and completely communicated, so that neither the design deficiency nor the third-party contributions are overstated or understated.
+The Causation Complexity Disclosure Obligation requires R to ensure the multi-causal nature of the flooding, including third-party contributing factors, is accurately and completely communicated, so that neither the design deficiency nor the third-party contributions are overstated or understated.

 Rebuttals

 Uncertainty arises because IBM's identification of third-party contributing factors complicates both the causation analysis and the scope of R's acknowledgment obligation.
 If third-party property modifications were sufficiently substantial to constitute a concurrent or superseding cause, premature acknowledgment of sole design responsibility could misrepresent the causal picture and expose BWJ to disproportionate liability.
 The verification process is therefore not merely a delay tactic but a legitimate professional obligation.
 However, the rebuttal to indefinite deferral is that actual flooding harm has already materialized, making the Public Welfare Paramount principle a temporal constraint: verification must be conducted with urgency, and interim risk disclosure to City C cannot await the conclusion of internal review.
-Additionally, the regulatory non-compliance in the design is a necessary condition of the harm regardless of third-party contributions, meaning R's acknowledgment duty is not extinguished by shared causation — it is contextualised by it.
+Additionally, the regulatory non-compliance in the design is a necessary condition of the harm regardless of third-party contributions, meaning R's acknowledgment duty is not extinguished by shared causation, it is contextualised by it.

 Grounds